diffbot/docs/docs/api-basics-index.md

 ## Account API

-- [Account API](api-basics-account) is an account-management API which lets you programmatically find out information about your Diffbot account.
-This can be account type, requests issued to Diffbot, plan and billing, list of custom rules, and more.
+- [Account API](api-basics-account) lets you retrieve information about your Diffbot account via an API, including its plan type, usage, historical invoices, and more.

 ## Batch Processing